eyal0/OctoPrint-PrintTimeGenius/extras/PrintTimeGenius.md

 ---

-Using advanced gcode analyzers and combining it with the printing history, generate highly accurate gcode printing time estimations.
+Generate highly accurate gcode printing time estimations using advanced gcode analyzers combined with the printing history.

-PrintTimeGenius provides estimates that are accurate to within jsut a few minutes, even accounting for the time to heat up the nozzle/bed.
+PrintTimeGenius provides estimates that are accurate to within just minutes, sometimes even seconds, even accounting for the time to heat up the nozzle/bed.
 It also has an advanced algorithm to calculate the print time remaining while running so that even if the original estimate was wrong, it will still converge on the correct one.

-PrintTimeGenius takes estimates embedded in your gcode, put there by slic3r or cura.
-It can also run a Marlin or Smoothieware simulation to provide line-by-line accuracy, often accurate within 0.2% of actual print time.
+PrintTimeGenius uses the estimates embedded in your gcode, put there by slic3r or cura.
+It also runs a Marlin or Smoothieware simulation to provide line-by-line accuracy, often accurate within 0.2% of actual print time.